 Dawie Hyman returned to America where he transitioned from working for the Community Chess in Los Angeles and the Twin Cities of St Paul and Minneapolis to establish his own company supplying solutions in the manipulation of data.
 After Minette and my visit to New Zealand, we never made it to America as our partners in Cape Town needed our urgent participation in setting up the bacon company and its processing plant.
 We did eventually make it to Los Angeles many years later, but the objective of the visit was related to further training in areas outside the narrow scope of bacon which consumed me for so many years.

 My mom and dad both passed away.
 My dad passed away after a motor accident on the way home from a vacation in Natal and my mom, after a long sickbed where she struggled with dementia.
 My brother, Elmar, became a lawyer and later turned his attention to real estate and the retirement industry.
-Juanita kept working as an optometrist, raising Pieter Willem and Handre, their beautiful two boys.
+Juanita, his wife, kept working as an optometrist, raising Pieter Willem and Handre, their beautiful two boys.
 Andre, our older brother left the forestry business and entered the personal protection industry.
 Fanie and Luani, Minette’s brother-in-law and her twin sister, continue to live in Cape Town and their two kids, Liam and Luan went on to have successful careers in their own right.

 Union of South Africa

 South Africa became a Union in 1910 and there is talk right now that it will sever its ties with Brittain and form a fully independent Republic.
-I have my own mixed feelings about it and see the attitude of many white people as desiring nothing more than to have the independence in order to secure a continuation of slavery just in another disguise.
+I have my own mixed feelings about it and see the attitude of many white people as desiring nothing more than to have independence in order to secure a continuation of slavery just in another disguise.
 I remember how this happened with the institution of a system of indenture after slavery was abolished and the Transvaal Republic looked for ways to continue the diabolical practice.
 There were reports of slave markets, now in a new form, but effectively the same thing continues to exist in Southern Africa right up to the end of the 1800s.
 The English waged the First Anglo Boer war based on an assertion that this system was nothing less than slavery by another name.

 I insert the opening paragraph of Louis Botha’s speech when we became a Union.
-It shows the deeply imbedded racist undertones that existed even in the thinking of people even of the statue of General Louis Botha.
+It shows the deeply embedded racist undertones that existed even in the thinking of people even of the statue of General Louis Botha.